 Send Money to Japan with Western Union

 Nihon Hustle is reader-supported.
-When you buy through links on our site, we may earn an affiliate commission.
+When you buy through links on our site, we may earn a commission.

 Can you send money from Japan with Western Union?
 Yes.

 Can you send money to Japan with Western Union?
 Yes.

 Founded in 1851, in the days of the Pony Express, Western Union has learned a few things about transferring money from one entity to another over thee years.
 Their domestic and international money transfer services are top notch, and while a bit on the expensive side for many, the ease of use, and vast network of in-person locations all over Japan, with dozens of offices in and around Tokyo, and many in major cities like Osaka, Kobe, Fukuoka, Okinawa, and Kyoto.
 They remain a serious competitor to new kids on the blog like Wise, despite that firm's with lower than average real time exchange rate fees.
 So, if you're in need of Western Union customer service with a smile, or the ability to transfer cash in Japan or outside the country to any number of locations, Western Union is certainly worth a visit.